 If you are sensitive to animals and have a pet, the pet should live outside or stay in just one part of the house and never be in the bedroom.
 Wash your hands after touching pets.

-If someone in your house is very sensitive to a family pet, you face a very hard decision.
-Giving away a family pet is very hard, but it may be necessary.
+If someone in your house is very sensitive to a family pet, you face a hard decision.
+Giving away a family pet is hard, but it may be necessary.
 If you do give up your pet, thoroughly clean the house.
-It is especially important to clean stuffed furniture, wall surfaces, rugs, drapes and the heating or cooling system.
+It is especially important to clean stuffed furniture, wall surfaces, rugs, curtains and the heating or cooling system.

 Cockroaches and their droppings are a major allergy trigger.
 It can be hard to get rid of cockroaches, but here are some tips:

 - Keep food and garbage in containers with tight lids.
 Take garbage out often.

 - Never leave food out or uncovered.
 Keep food out of bedrooms.
 Do not leave out pet food or dirty food bowls.

 - Vacuum or sweep the floor, wash the dishes, and wipe off countertops and the stove right after meals.

 - Fix any water sources that leak.

 - Plug up cracks around the house to help stop cockroaches from getting in.

 - Do not store paper bags, newspapers or cardboard boxes.